Selco Explains How (and Why) to be the Gray Man

 A good example of being gray and still solving the problem of preparing your family for hard times (and making them preppers) is by practicing skills without the story.

-Is this something you should only use during a crisis or should you practice this all the time?
+Should you only use during a crisis or should you practice this all the time?

 It is a good thing to use the gray man mentality even today, and not just because of practice.
 But also because once when SHTF it may be too late to go gray because some people will already know important information about you, and it is too late to hide it.

-What’s the easiest way to suddenly become forgettable if you are caught up in a crowd?
+What’s the easiest way to quickly become forgettable if you are caught up in a crowd?

 You need to set up a clear list of your priorities in case something bad happens and go by that list.
 It is easy to become forgettable in crowd because crowds have their own psychology.
 Very often you need to “flow” with the crowd because you cannot act differently than the folks in the crowd.
 It can be dangerous, and it can turn you into a target.